DIDSR/BoneJ_Headless/plugins.rst

 Area Volume Fraction
 --------------------------------------------
 Calculates Bone Volume/Total Volume, the volume of mineralized bone per unit volume of the sample.
-Foreground voxels which represent bone are divided by the total number of voxels in the image.
+Foreground voxels which represent trabecular bone are divided by the total number of voxels in the image.

 Function = ``def Area_VolumeFraction(array,voxel_size,fiji_path):``